I think you’ll agree with me when I say:

 - Its sun protection is poor

-- Small size makes it worthwhile only for smaller parents
+- The small size makes it worthwhile only for smaller parents

 Easy to fold and carry, the Chico Capri C6 is a lightweight, economic stroller which provides a small amount of storage.
 If you plan on moving it over hard, paved surfaces, it won’t be a bad commuter.